 Vancouver has several multiple-star properties on offer, so the news of the arrival of a two–part Marriott hotel—even hotels from their high-end portfolio—wasn’t met with huge excitement.
-But after they opened, people spread their wows and their eye-catching Instagram photos of the new Parq Complex and opinions were swayed.
+But after they opened, people spread their wows and their eye-catching Instagram photos of the new resort Parq Vancouver and opinions were swayed.

 STREET CRED: IT’S ALL ABOUT LOCATION

 Together, The Douglas (from Marriott’s Autograph Collection) and the JW Marriott Parq Vancouver form the new Parq resort.
 Situated on False Creek and at the epicenter of Yaletown and Gastown, the two hotels stand side by side.
 The handsome rose gold glass curtain wall offers a totally different look from the rest of the mandated green glass buildings of Vancouver’s 1980s construction boom.
 Bonding them both in spirit and physically is a sixth-floor urban garden, a magnificent expanse of nature in the city comprised of 30,000 square feet of outdoor space and 200 native pines.